Hopkins Public Schools

 • You must bring identification with you on testing day – follow the steps on how to do this on www.sat.org under “Photo ID requirements”

-(fees for National Testing Dates can be found at https://collegereadiness.collegeboard.org/sat/register/fees)
+(fees and locations for National Testing Dates can be found at https://collegereadiness.collegeboard.org/sat/register/fees)

 For additional information on what students need to know about each individual test, please click on the links below: